 The Westerner thinks largely of themselves.
 In the East, they think of the whole of society.
 This precludes neither evil nor selfishness.
-In fact, it makes passable excuse for grosser forms of either in pursuit of "the great good", but it is always considered, even by those who flaunt it.
+In fact, it makes passable excuse for grosser forms of either in pursuit of "the great good", but it is never chaotic.
+It is never crude.
 One may die for another's cause but take comfort in the fact that the other rationalized that death with a litany of precedent as determined by the celestial movement of stars, humankind, and the passing of eons.